SharePoint/sp-dev-docs/docs/solution-guidance/search-solutions-in-sharepoint-2013-and-sharepoint-online.md

 For a complete list of the query parameters available and how to use them, see [SharePoint workflow fundamentals](../general-development/sharepoint-workflow-fundamentals.md).

-For sample code, see [SharePoint: Using the search REST service from a SharePoint Add-in](https://code.msdn.microsoft.com/sharepoint/SharePoint-2013-Perform-a-1bf3e87d).
+For sample code, see [Using the search REST service from a SharePoint Add-in](https://code.msdn.microsoft.com/sharepoint/SharePoint-2013-Perform-a-1bf3e87d).

 ### Search add-ins